An Intro to Telephoto Lenses for Wildlife Photography

-March 3rd is World Wildlife Day, so why not take it as an opportunity to start shooting some wildlife photography?
-It may seem like an intimidating hobby to get into, but you don't have to book a safari trip to capture great wildlife shots—you can start in your backyard or at the nearest park.
+Wildlife photography may seem like an intimidating genre to get into, but you don't have to book a safari trip to capture great wildlife shots—you can start in your backyard or at the nearest park.

-To take awesome images of animals in the wild all you need is good timing and patience.
-Of course, having a long lens in your arsenal doesn't hurt either, so let's go through some factors to consider when buying a telephoto lens.
+To take great images of animals in the wild, all you need is good timing and patience.
+Of course, having a long lens in your arsenal doesn't hurt either, so let's go through some factors to consider before buying a telephoto lens.

-Telephoto lenses generally start around 100mm for full-frame, but if you want to get seriously close, a range of 200mm to 800mm is recommended.
-This will allow you to keep a safe distance while not disturbing your subject, but still get close-up shots.
+Telephoto lenses generally start around 100mm for full-frame sensors (75mm for APS-C, 50mm for M4/3), but if you want to get seriously close, a range of 200mm to 800mm is recommended.
+This will allow you to keep a safe distance from your subject without disturbing them, and still get close-up shots.

-Of course, there are disadvantages with going too long, as your depth of field (what's in focus) gets increasingly narrower.
+Of course, there are disadvantages with going too long, as your depth of field (what's in focus) gets increasingly narrow.
 Plus, extremely long lenses tend to be quite large and heavy—not to mention prohibitively expensive.
-A good compromise is settling for a moderate focal length (around 300mm) and if you need more reach, you can always add a teleconverter.
+A good compromise is settling for a moderate focal length (around 300mm) and if you need more reach, you can always add a teleconverter, which is much more convenient to carry than an extra lens.

 Autofocus Speed & Noise

-While your choice of camera body is the main factor in determining autofocus speed, some lenses have faster motors than others and that can also affect AF speed.
-If you want to photograph fast-moving subjects, look for lenses that can snap to focus quickly.
+While your choice of camera body is the main factor in determining autofocus speed, some lenses have faster motors than others, and that can affect AF speed.
+If you want to photograph fast-moving subjects, look for lenses that can snap to focus quickly and accurately.

 Some lenses are also louder than others when autofocusing.
-If you don't want to scare off sensitive subjects with excess noise, especially when shooting birds or jumpy woodland creatures, opt for a lens that can focus quietly.
+If you don't want to scare off sensitive subjects with excess noise, especially when shooting birds or jumpy woodland creatures, opt for a lens that focuses quietly.

-The longer the lens, the harder it is to keep steady.
+The longer the lens, the harder it is to keep your composition steady.
 If you don't want to end up with blurry images, you can use a support like a tripod or monopod, and additionally, get a lens that has built-in stabilization.
-This feature can neutralize vibrations to keep your images nice and sharp even if you happen to move slightly.
+This feature can neutralize vibrations and movement to keep your images nice and sharp, even if you happen to move slightly.

 With image stabilization, you'll be able to get better results at slower shutter speeds and while hand-holding your camera.
-Also, if you plan to shoot from moving objects like boats or piers, stabilization offers much-needed help.
+Also, if you plan to shoot from moving objects like boats or piers, stabilization is going to be a key component to getting good results.

 If you're going to be outside, you have to be prepared for adverse conditions.
-Rain, fog and humidity are common hazards that can introduce moisture within your equipment.
-This moisture can lead to fungus and haze within the lens elements.
-Having some weather resistance built into your lens and camera can help protect your gear.
+Rain, fog and humidity are common hazards that can introduce moisture into your equipment.
+This moisture can lead to fungus and haze within the lens elements over time.
+Having some weather resistance built into your lens and camera helps to protect your gear.

-And it's not just water that you have to worry about—dust, salt and smoke can all damage your lenses as well.
-While weather resistance is a good general defense, keep in mind that it doesn't make your equipment completely invincible, so you should still use caution.
+And it's not just water you have to worry about—dust, salt and smoke can all damage your lenses as well.
+While weather resistance is a good general defense, keep in mind that it doesn't make your equipment completely impermeable, so you should still use caution and common sense when in the elements.

 Weight & Size